Cyber-Domain-Ontology/cdo.github.io/ontology/development/index.md

 * [Versus the develop state](https://github.com/casework/casework.github.io/blob/master/examples/asgard/src/asgard_validation-develop.ttl)
 * [Versus the unstable state](https://github.com/casework/casework.github.io/blob/master/examples/asgard/src/asgard_validation-unstable.ttl)

-`CASE-develop.ttl` is built according to `develop` branch states of CASE and UCO, and thus incorporates all of the proposals that are committee-approved and staged for the next release.  `CASE-unstable.ttl` follows an implementation practice that is, well, unstable: Most, or all, proposals under consideration, are merged into one branch.
+`CASE-develop.ttl` is built according to `develop` branch states of CASE and UCO, and thus incorporates all of the proposals that are committee-approved and staged for the next release.  `CASE-unstable.ttl` follows an implementation practice that is, well, unstable: Most, or all, proposals under consideration are merged into one branch, before committee review or approvals that would see the proposals merged into `develop`.

 CDO ontologies maintain a `-Archive` Git repository ([CASE's](https://github.com/casework/CASE-Archive/), [UCO's](https://github.com/ucoProject/UCO-Archive/)), whose primary functions are these: